Universality in polytope phase transitions and message passing algorithms: Proofs of Propositions 6 and 7

-Since by standard concentration bounds $\max_{i\in [n]}D_{ii}$, $\min_{i\in [n]}D_{ii}\to 1$, we obtain, in probability,
+Since by standard concentration bounds $\max_{i\in[n]}D_{ii}$, $\min_{i\in[n]}D_{ii}\to1$, we obtain, in probability,

-where, in the last step, we applied Corollary \ref{coro:SE} to the polynomials $\eta'_{t-1}$, and $X\sim p_X$, $Z\sim\normal(0,1)$ are independent.
-We are left with the task of showing that, by taking $\xi$ small enough in Eq.~(\ref{eq:EtaApprox}), we can ensure that
+where, in the last step, we applied Corollary~\ref{coro:SE} to the polynomials $\eta'_{t-1}$, and $X\sim p_X$, $Z\sim\normal(0,1)$ are independent.
+We are left with the task of showing that, by taking $\xi$ small enough in equation (\ref{eq:EtaApprox}), we can ensure that

 Indeed integrating by parts with respect to $Z$ the above difference can be written as (for $K$ a finite constant that can depend on $t$ and change from line to line)